 How much does it cost?

-There is no cost to have your child baptized.
-Donations made to the Church are always accepted.
+There is no cost to have your child baptized, however, donations made to the Church are always accepted.
 It is also customary to show your appreciation to the priest or deacon with a card or honorarium.
 This should always be according to your means.